-Røros, established as a new mining town set out in a larger landscape around 1644 ( a map dated to 1658 seems to support this), is a significant surviving ensemble of buildings in traditional timber construction of mainly 19th Century rural/urban Norway, with elements from the 18th C. The structure of the early town survives with domestic properties and 'urban' farmyard buildings and integrated into a loose urban grid that is relatively undisturbed by modern (20th C) development - this in part surrounding but not significantly diminishing the integrity of the original townscape.
-Today this gives Røros a rare, if not unique quality compared to 'similar' environments in the Nordic region.
+Røros is a significant surviving ensemble of buildings in traditional timber construction of 18th Century rural and urban Norway, with some elements from the 17th C. The structure of the early town survives with domestic properties and urban farmyard buildings and integrated into a loose urban grid that is relatively undisturbed by modern (20th C) development - this in part surrounding but not diminishing the integrity of the original townscape.
+This today all gives Røros a rare, if not unique quality compared to 'similar' environments in the Nordic region.